locationlabs/confab/README.md

 Configuration management with Fabric and Jinja2.

 ## Overview

 Confab provides four basic functions:

- 1. It assumes a data model where *hosts* belong to one or more *environments* and are assigned to one or more *roles*.
+ 1. It defines a data model where *hosts* belong to one or more *environments* and are assigned to one or more *roles*.

  2. It defines a mechanism for loading configuration data based on a set of